DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

 ## Timeline

+**Current Status:** Today is Wednesday, October 1st, 2025 -- we are 11 days away from the show.

 **Pre-Event Preparation (Now -- Oct 11):**
-- **Rehearsals & Setlist Finalization:** In the weeks leading up, Marc and Emily will conduct final rehearsals (both in-person and remotely as needed).
-By one week out, the **setlist and running order** will be confirmed, including any planned key changes or special arrangements for certain songs.
-The last rehearsal (targeting Oct 10 or 11) will double as a *tech run-through* -- testing the looper, harmonica mic, and any storytelling segments to ensure comfort and timing.
-We'll also rehearse any tricky transitions or new performance techniques (e.g. Marc performing a song without his guitar) so that on show day he feels prepared.
+- **Remote Rehearsal Session (Oct 7-8):** Since Marc will be in Portugal until Friday Oct 10th, we'll conduct one remote rehearsal session via video call on Tuesday Oct 7th or Wednesday Oct 8th with all three core performers (Marc, Emily, and Dinis).
+This session will focus on finalizing the setlist, discussing arrangements, and coordinating musical transitions.
+Given that the trio has already performed together in the Algarve (Marc on vocals/guitar, Emily on keyboards/vocals, Dinis on cajon), we have established musical chemistry.
+The remote session will be recorded and select portions may be published as behind-the-scenes content, showing the collaborative preparation process.
+During this call, we'll confirm which song(s) will feature Dinis on guitar and plan the stage positioning for when all three are performing together.

+- **In-Person Rehearsals (Oct 11-12 morning):** Marc arrives in London on Friday, October 10th.
+We'll schedule rehearsals for Saturday Oct 11th and Sunday Oct 12th morning.
+These sessions will focus on running through the full set with all instruments, testing the looper and harmonica setups, and ensuring smooth transitions.
+The Saturday rehearsal will be comprehensive, while Sunday morning will be a focused run-through of any challenging sections.
+As experienced musicians who have already played together, we expect these rehearsals to be efficient and productive.

--   **Promotion & Audience Outreach:** Starting now and ramping up in the final week, the team will promote the show both locally and online.
+-   **Promotion & Audience Outreach:** Starting immediately and ramping up in the final week, the team will promote the show both locally and online.
 This includes social media posts announcing the gig, personal invitations to Marc's regular fans, and a teaser about the